Python Sample

 # for python3.6

-$ sudo apt install python3-dev
+sudo apt install python3.6-dev

-# for other versions
+# for python3.7

-$ sudo apt install python3.x-dev
+sudo apt install python3.7-dev

 3. Python Virtual Environment